E2ENet: Dynamic Sparse Feature Fusion for Accurate and Efficient 3D Medical Image Segmentation

-Thus, the core of DSFF mechanism is the learning of binary masks during the training of E2ENet.
+$\mathbf{M}^{j,i}_{c,c_{out}}$ denotes the existence or absence of a connection between the $c$-th input feature map and the $c_{out}$-th output feature map. $\mathcal{I}(.)$ and $\sigma(.)$ denote the Instance Normalization and LeakyReLU, respectively.
+Thus, the core of DSFF mechanism is the learning of binary masks during the training.
 At initialization, each binary mask is initialized randomly, with the number of non-zero entries $\|\mathbf{M}^{j,i}\|_0$ equals $(1-S) \times C^{j,i}_{in} \times C^{j,i}_{out}$.
-Here, $S$ ($0<S<1$) is a hyperparameter called the feature sparsity level, which determines the percentage of feature map connections that are randomly inactivated.
+Here, $S$ ($0<S<1$) is a hyperparameter called the feature sparsity level, which determines the percentage of feature map connections that are inactivated.
 The activated connections can be updated throughout the course of training, while the feature sparsity level $S$ remains constant.
-This allows for both testing and training efficiency, as the exploitation of connections is maintained sparsely throughout training.
+This enables efficiency in both testing and training, as the exploitation of connections remains sparse throughout the training process.

-Every $\Delta T$ training epoch, the activated connections with lower importance are removed, while the same number of deactivated connections are randomly reactivated, as shown in Figure \ref{fig:selection}.
-The importance of activated connection is determined by the L1-norm of the corresponding kernel.
+\textbf{Every $\Delta T$ training epoch, the activated connections with lower importance are removed, while the same number of deactivated connections are randomly reactivated}, as shown in Figure \ref{fig:selection}.
+The importance of activated connection is determined by the $L_1$ norm of the corresponding kernel.
 That is, for $\mathbf{M}^{j,i}$, the importance score of connection between $c_{in}$-th input feature and $c_{out}$-th output is $\|\mathbf{\theta}^{j,i}_{c_{in}, c_{out}, :, :, :} \|_1 $.
-Our intuition is simple: if the feature map connection is more important {(larger effect on the output accuracy)} than others, the L1-norm of the corresponding kernel should be larger.
+Our intuition is simple: if a feature map connection is more important (i.e., has a larger effect on output accuracy) than others, the $L_1$ norm of the corresponding kernel should be larger.
 However, the importance score is suboptimal during training, as the kernels are gradually optimized.
 Randomly reactivating previous “obsolete” connections with re-initialization can avoid unrecoverable feature map abandonment and thoroughly explore the representative feature maps that contribute to the final performance.